 Fluidstance’s The Level: Crucial or Overrated?

 I believe it was August when Fluidstance first reached out to me about reviewing their product, The Level.
-Of course I was amenable and eagerly awaited its arrival.
-It wasn’t until October that I realized The Level had been shipped to me but then stolen off my front step before I ever saw it.
+Of course, I was amenable and eagerly awaited its arrival.
+It wasn’t until October that I realized the packaging containing The Level had been stolen off my front step before I ever saw it.
 I wrote a post about this theft and The Level generally and Fluidstance generously sent me another one!

 It Is All About Me

 Before I review The Level I need to give you a little bit of context about me.
 If you already know me, you can skip this section, if you don’t, I think a minute or two of your time will really inform your understanding of my review.

 I have a number and diversity of ailments oftentimes not seen in someone twice my age.
 Most of them don’t connect with my review of The Level but a few do.
 Namely, I have chronic leg pain.
 These days it is usually low intensity though occasionally it will flare up with a vengeance.
 Combine this with some knee and lower back pain and I’m a bit of a disaster.